-The number one complaint from my clients is feeling overwhelmed and burned out at work.
+My client's first complaint is feeling overwhelmed and burned out at work.
 Many don't even realize what they are experiencing; they know how hard it is to get control of their inbox, and they wake up at night replaying their bosses' comments.
 They get stuck staying up all night wondering what to do first when they arrive at the office in the morning.
 Getting stuck can be as simple as feeling like your daily routine is working in direct opposition to your purpose.

 Take control of your life, starting with your work before you become burned out.